 Another feature of HPLC is the use of a detector.
 We mix water and organic solvent to make a mobile phase, and the solvent flows through it, and the detector is located at the end where the solvent comes out.

 The detector to be used depends on the type of compound you want to measure.
 In general, however, an absorbance detector is used.
-Absorption detectors detect compounds that absorb ultraviolet and visible light, and can detect compounds that absorb light in the range of 190 to 900 nm.
+Absorbance detectors are used to detect compounds that absorb UV or visible light between 190 and 900 nm.

 For example, the following peaks appear.